davidbellerive/rfc-linear-maps/README.md

 This project was **not built to any formal software standard**, nor was it originally developed by someone with professional programming experience.

-The code-base, including the Illustrator scripting structure, was developed with significant assistance from large language models (LLMs).
+The codebase, including the Illustrator scripting structure, was developed with significant assistance from **large language models (LLMs)**.
 Human oversight, testing, and iteration were applied, but the resulting code reflects a pragmatic, goal-driven approach rather than a formally engineered one.

+As such:

 - the codebase should not be considered production-grade software
 - there are no guarantees regarding stability, performance, or long-term maintainability
 - design decisions prioritize practical outcomes over architectural rigor

-Over time, the intent is to **progressively refactor and replace LLM-generated code** with a manually written and better-structured codebase that is more suitable for use beyond the very specific one this initial version was meant to accomplish.
+Over time, the intent is to **progressively refactor and replace LLM-generated code** with a manually written and better-structured codebase that is more suitable for use beyond the very specific purpose this initial version was meant to accomplish.

-As such, this repository should be viewed as:
+Until then, this repository should be viewed as:

 - a working tool
 - an evolving experiment

 Use, adapt, and contribute accordingly.